-Reform Direction A - Supporting students, student learning and student achievement The Strategy for Leading Catholic Schools to New Levels of Excellence presents the key initiatives that SACCS will progressively introduce to strengthen, transform, and promote Catholic education in SA.
+Reform Direction A - Supporting students, student learning and student achievement

+The Strategy 'Towards 2027: Expanding Horizons and Deepening Practices' and CESA Corporate Plan for 2022 to 2026 presents the key initiatives that SACCS will progressively introduce to strengthen, transform, and promote Catholic education in SA.
 The Strategy will provide all students from all communities with successful pathways and transitions in their learning.

-Reform Direction B - Supporting teaching, school leadership and school improvement The Living, Learning, Leading Framework and the Continuous Improvement Framework for Catholic Schools are both part of a system-wide strategy to promote a culture and practice of continuous improvement in Catholic schools with a strong focus on improvement activities that ultimately promote quality leadership, quality teaching and improve the learning outcomes, faith development and life opportunities of all students.
+Reform Direction B - Supporting teaching, school leadership and school improvement

+The Living, Learning, Leading Framework and the Continuous Improvement Framework for Catholic Schools are both part of a system-wide strategy to promote a culture and practice of continuous improvement in Catholic schools with a strong focus on improvement activities that ultimately promote quality leadership, quality teaching and improve the learning outcomes, faith development and life opportunities of all students.